Author Lisa Mullan introduces complex genetics terminology in a fun and entertaining way for older children and adults alike

 Author Lisa Mullan has a PhD in biochemistry and has worked for six years as a scientific training officer at the Medical Research Council and Wellcome Trust Genome Campus.
 She also has two children, putting her in a great position to make molecular biology accessible to everyone in an accurate and entertaining way.

-My DNA Diary: Cystic Fibrosis is the first in the Genetics for Kids series written by Mullan, and we look forward to the next installment.
+My DNA Diary: Cystic Fibrosis is the first in the Genetics for Kids series written by Mullan, and we look forward to the next instalment.
 Fans of the book can also subscribe to the monthly mini-series Dinky Digest.